 The purpose of this project is to provide a system-wide assessment of all current sensors, which would identify the importance of each monitoring location based on requirements stemming from WWE operations, permit compliance, and other needs.
 This is in support of WWE's Collections System level of service goal which states that the system should be able to reliably provide continued operation, maintenance, and regulatory compliance and that monitoring equipment should be capable of reliably generating data that can be used to determine the start and end time of discharges from CSD outfalls.
-The project involves performing an assessment of all of WWE's collection system monitoring equipment for dry and wet-weather operations, reporting and other related functions.
+The project involves performing an assessment of all of WWE's collections.
 The project scope will perform a desktop-based gap analysis to document, at a minimum, the location, condition, and reliability of the existing monitoring devices and compare that against WWE's long-term vision.
 The assessment will provide recommendations for replacement, relocation or consolidation of sensors, calibration needs, technology upgrades related to power and communications, new installations, additional access, or other recommendations.
 The assessment will also include a long-term maintenance plan for all sensors.
 There are approximately 150-200 existing monitoring devices installed throughout the City of San Francisco.